-We’ve chosen some fun options for you to spice up your language-learning program.
+We’ve chosen some fun options for you to spice up your language-learning program so you can improve your Spanish writing.
 There are different levels and various formats to help you find some that you’ll enjoy.

 123 Teach Me offers many online resources for learning Spanish.
 Things like word of the day, verb conjugation, Spanish for kids and self-study courses are all available and free to use.